the-butcher/COVID19-SEIR/README.md

 * Demographics corrections on the matrices

 #### Issues
+* if the model increases a specific indicator constantly (and there is no apparent reason for this parameter to rise)
+  * it could mean the the model needs to ramp up contact in order to compensate for some other parameter that may i.e. not reduce protection on the other end
+  * so if the elderly keep going up, it may mean that immunity in that group should vanish quicker, therefore providing a larger susceptlible group requiring less contact
 * detect duplicate modifications
   * errors are hard to find
   * would help with creation of i.e. auto testing modifications